netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 This is the story of a language enhancement experiment.

-> What if human language could be anything?
+> What if language could be anything?

-Join me for a journey to 1,000 years in the future - for a look back at all our YouTubes!
+What if we could talk to people 1,000 years in the future - and look back at all our YouTubes

+What would they say.

 > How will AI change us?